home-assistant/home-assistant.io/source/_components/fibaro.markdown

 footer: true
 logo: fibaro.png
 ha_category: Hub
-ha_release: 0.82
+ha_release: 0.83
+ha_iot_class: "Local Push"
 ---

 The [Fibaro](http://fibaro.com) hub is a controller mainly connecting to Z-Wave devices.

-Switches, Lights (inc Dimmers), Locks, Sensors, Binary sensors, Coverss are supported - and will be automatically added when HA connects to your Fibaro controller.
+Switches, Lights (including Dimmers), Locks, Sensors, Binary sensors and Covers are supported - and will be automatically added when HA connects to your Fibaro controller.

 ## {% linkable_title Configuration %}